kelayamatoz/Digital-Systems-Design-Lab/lab2.md

 # Laboratory Exercise 2: Advanced Usage of Spatial
 In the last lab, we went through the basics of Spatial.
-In this lab, we are going to explore more advanced features of Spatial.
+In this lab, we are going to explore more advanced features in Spatial.

-We will first go through the usage of more advanced controllers.
-Then we will use the controllers to build an app that performs matrix multiplication.
-After we finish the app, we will learn about how to improve the performance of your app by making it parallel.
-We will also learn about how to use the tools Spatial provides to optimize the application.
+We will first go through the details of using controllers.
+Then we will use the controllers to build an app for accelerating matrix multiplication.
+We will also learn about how to improve the performance of your via parallelization and fine-tuning.

-More specifically, we will be covering the usage of the following elements:
+More specifically, the elements used in this lab are:

 Controllers: MemReduce, MemFold, FSM

-On-Chip Memories: LUT
+On-chip memory components: LUT

-Features for Optimizing Applications: Instrumentation, Choosing Parallelization
+Tools for optimizing applications: instrumentation, fine-tuning the parallelization factors.

 ## MemReduce, MemFold
-MemReduce is very similar to Reduce, but different in the sense that Reduce operates on a register while MemReduce operates on a piece of on-chip memory (SRAM).
-If we take a step back and try to understand the two controllers from an abstract level, we will see that Reduce is designed for scalars and MemReduce is designed for tensors.
-Here is the syntax for using MemReduce:
+A Reduce controller operates on a single register.
+In contrast, a MemReduce controller operates on a piece of on-chip memory (SRAM).
+From a high-level point of view, Reduce is designed for scalar operations and MemReduce is designed for tensor operations.
+You can use MemReduce by using the following syntax:

 ```scala
 // Create a MemReduce Controller